 If you have been impacted by the shooting on UNLV’s campus and were unable to find an online appointment, please call us for additional appointments created to support you.
 (775) 784-4648

 In any emergency involving physical harm or a threat to life, please call 911 (9-911 from a campus phone) or contact the University of Nevada, Reno Police Department Dispatch at (775) 334-2677 immediately.

-If you are experiencing a psychological crisis, you can call or walk-in to Counseling Services between the hours of 8:00 a.m. - 5:00 p.m., Monday through Friday.
-Let the receptionist know you are requesting a same-day emergency appointment.
-A counselor will briefly meet with you to determine the best course of action (scheduling an intake appointment with you, referring you to other resources, etc.).
+If you are experiencing a psychological crisis, you can call or walk into Counseling Services during our normal business hours.
+Let the receptionist know you are requesting a same-day crisis appointment.
+A counselor will briefly meet with you to determine the best course of action (scheduling a same-day session with you, referring you to other resources, etc.).

 University of Nevada, Reno graduate and undergraduate students are eligible for our clinical services.
 Partners of students may also be seen but only as part of couple counseling.
 Faculty and staff may access any of our professional staff for consultation regarding student concerns.

 For most students, counseling does help students make the most of the university experience, both personally and academically.
 Meeting with a counselor is a chance to explore one's hopes and fears, and determine possible courses of action or resolution in a calm, objective and confidential setting.

 Are you or someone you know thinking of or planning to:

 Cause physical harm to someone else?